-Fig. 13: EB unit for irradiation of material from roll to roll.
+Fig. 7: EB unit for irradiation of material from roll to roll.
 (280 kV, 400 mA, 1,2 m)

-The positioning of the drum described before not only is suitable for crosslinking and vulcanisation of lacquers and pressure-sensitive substances but also is quite advantageous in crosslinking adhesives when manufacturing laminated material for the packaging industry.
+The positioning of the drum described before is not only suitable for crosslinking and vulcanisation of lacquers and pressure-sensitive substances but is also quite advantageous in crosslinking adhesives when manufacturing laminated material for the packaging industry.